OrchardCMS/OrchardDoc/Documentation/Adding-a-Blog-to-Your-Site.markdown

 ### Add a post to the Blog

-When you click **New Post** a a new blog entry is created.
+Click **New Post** to create a new blog entry.
 The **New Blog Post** screen is displayed.
 Enter a title for your post and the post contents.

 ![](/Attachments/Adding-A-Blog-To-Your-Site/NewPost1.png)